 At the bottom of each security event token you’ll see a block of text that looks similar to this:

-This is the token signature, a hashed and encrypted string that enables you to verify the validity of the token.
-Signatures are created and encrypted by:
+This is the token signature, a hashed string that enables you to verify the validity of the token.
+Signatures are created by:

 - Combining the header, the payload, and a secret (i.e., a password).

-- Encrypting that combination using one of the allowed encrypting algorithms.
+- Hashing that combination using one of the allowed algorithms.
 The most commonly-used hashing algorithm is HMAC SHA256 (aka HS256).

-And how do you decrypt a token signature?
+And how do you read and a token signature?
 For that, you need to use JSON Web Keys.

 A Note About Webhook Signatures